Toucouleur people

-They speak the Pulaar language, and are distinct from but related to the Fula, Wolof and Serer people.
 The Toucouleur are traditionally sedentary, settled primarily in the Senegal River valley, with farming, fishing and raising cattle as their main activities.
-The Toucouleur society has been patrilineal, polygynous and with high social stratification that included slavery and caste system.
+The Toucouleur society has been patrilineal, polygynous and with high social stratification that included slavery and a caste system.
 There are an estimated 1 million Toucouleur people in West Africa.

-Distribution and languages
+Distribution

 They are found primarily in the northern regions of Senegal where they constitute 15% of the population.
 This region is irrigated by the Senegal River valley, overlaps southern Mauritania.
 During the colonial era, and in the modern times, some of the Toucouleurs resettled in western Mali.
 They are about a million Toucouleur people in Senegal River valley area, and about 100,000 in Mali.

+Identification and language

-The Pulaar language, also called the Fula or Fulani language, is their first language.
-It is an Atlantic branch of the Niger-Congo language family of languages.
-Locally, they are variously referred to as Torooɓe, Futanke, or Haalpulaar (French literature).
+Besides Toucouleur, they are variously referred to as Torooɓe, Futanke, or Haalpulaar (French literature).
 The name Toucouleur is of unclear origin, with some sources stating it as a French derivation meaning "of every color", which itself may be a folk etymology.
-Other sources citing it as a deformation of tekruri a precolonial term meaning "people from Tekrur", signifying that they are descendants of the West African kingdom of Takrur that thrived between the 5th and 13th centuries.
+More likely it is a deformation of tekruri, a precolonial term meaning "people from Takrur".

+The supposed distinction between Toucouleurs and Fula people more generally was invented by French ethnographers in the 19th century.
+They differentiated between supposedly sedentary, agricultural, fanatical, and anti-European Toucouleurs on one hand and nomadic, pastoralist, docile and cooperative Peulhs on the other, but the dichotomy is false.

+Toucouleurs speak the Pulaar language, a dialect of Fula, an Atlantic branch of the Niger-Congo language family of languages.